IEEE-NITK/decentralized-social-network/README.md

 - [Inspiration](#inspiration)

 ## General Info

+In Decentralized systems, there is no single central location of data.
+Instead, multiple copies of the data are present on different nodes on the network.
+This solves many of the issues that are faced by a centralized model, by removing a single point of authority, ensuring that the user has complete control over their own data, and making sure that there is no single point of failure.
+However, this comes at the cost of many implementation challenges, which are dealt with in pretty interesting ways.

 This project aims to implement a Decentralized, Secure Social Network based on IPFS.
-There are numerous advantages of the decentralized approach - the user has the key to decrypt and modify their own data and hence have complete control over their data.
-They can grant and revoke control from third parties.
 In our Social Network model, everyone’s data is just ‘out there’ - many copies floating around in encrypted blobs that anyone can host or download but only friends can decrypt.
-Decentralization also provides robustness against censorship, internet outages, and would-be social monopolies.

 ## Screenshots